Governance and compliance

 To find out about our E&D work as well as policies, guides and support, please visit the Equality and Diversity pages on our website or contact Marije directly at firstname.lastname@example.org

-The Governing Body has collective responsibility for oversight of the University’s activities
+The Board of Governors has collective responsibility for oversight of the University’s activities.

-Dr Amanda Wilcox is the Secretary to the Governing Body and is supported in that role by Sally-Ann Long, Governance Officer.
-The Governing Body meets at least three times a year and is Chaired by Dame Julia Unwin.
+Dr Amanda Wilcox is the Secretary to the Board of Governors and is supported in that role by Christopher Howell, Governance Officer.
+The Board of Governors meets at least three times a year and is Chaired by Dame Julia Unwin.

-Sally-Ann co-ordinates and minutes meetings of the Governing Body, Audit, Governance and Nominations, and Foundation Committees.
-She also leads on projects to improve Governing Body and committee effectiveness.
-Sally-Ann provides administrative support to the University’s internal audit function working with the University’s internal auditors, RSM.
+Christopher co-ordinates and minutes meetings of the Board of Governors, Audit, Governance and Nominations, and Foundation Committees.
+He also leads on projects to improve Board of Governors and committee effectiveness.
+Christopher provides administrative support to the University's internal audit function working with the University's internal auditors, PwC.

-Further details about the Governing Body and profiles of governors can be found on our governance and structure pages.
+Further details about the Board of Governors and profiles of governors can be found on our governance and structure pages.

 Led by Information Governance Assistant Liam Wilkinson